hasgeek/events/_fifthelephant_events/2018-june-data-hacknight.md

     ## Know your mentors

-    *Akshay S Dinesh*: Akshay is a young medical doctor who is working with Swami Vivekananda Youth Movement in Saragur near Mysore.
+    **Akshay S Dinesh**: Akshay is a young medical doctor who is working with Swami Vivekananda Youth Movement in Saragur near Mysore.
 He is also a programmer who believes good software can solve many of world's problems.
 He is interested in helping teams build healthcare solutions with intelligent interfaces that make data collection more robust yet easy paving way to good analysis and intelligent predictions.

-    *Ranjith RP*: He is Engineering Manager at Walmart Labs.
+    **Ranjith RP**: He is Engineering Manager at Walmart Labs.
 He has experience of more than a decade working on different healthcare and life sciences products, his expertise lies in building multiple platforms in healthcare that comply with the IHE &amp; HIPAA compliance.
 In his fulfilling career, Ranjith has been associated with organizations ranging from GE Healthcare to Thermo Fisher Scientific in various roles.

-    *Srinivas Kodali*: Srinivas Kodali is a Civic Hacker and researcher working on open data, data standards and information Security.
+    **Srinivas Kodali**: Srinivas is a Civic Hacker and researcher working on open data, data standards and information Security.
 He would be interested to work with teams building tools for data collection, electronic medical records, information security in health care and also about new business models on data to look at sustainability of anything you build.

-    *Yogesh Ranganath*: Yogesh Ranganath works at Azim Premji Philanthropic Initiatives (APPI) and he is on a mission to improve air quality in Bengaluru.
+    **Yogesh Ranganath**: Yogesh works at Azim Premji Philanthropic Initiatives (APPI) and he is on a mission to improve air quality in Bengaluru.
 Join him at this Hacknight and address air quality issues with data.
 Read more about how you can contribute here.

     ## Why attend?